chef-base-plans/libgpg-error/README.md

 ### Use as Tool

-Although libgpg-error is primarily a library as described above, it also contains which can be used as follows.
+Although libgpg-error is primarily a library as described above, it also contains binaries which can be used as follows.

 #### Installation